Mao Anying: Korean War and death

-In June 1950, Mao requested to join the Chinese People's Volunteer Army (PVA) as an officer in the Korean War.
-PVA commander Peng Dehuai and other high-ranking officers, fearing Mao Zedong's reaction if his favorite son was to be killed in combat, had long opposed allowing Mao to join the PVA and tried to prevent him from entering.
+In June 1950, Mao requested to join the Chinese People's Volunteer Army (PVA) in the Korean War.
+PVA commander Peng Dehuai had long opposed allowing Mao to join the PVA and tried to prevent him from entering.
 Mao Zedong overrode Peng, who allegedly shouted, "He is Mao Zedong's son.
 Why should it be anything else?"

-Peng instead had Mao assigned to himself as his secretary and Russian translator, under the pseudonym "Secretary Liu" at the PVA headquarters, located in caves near an old gold mining settlement in Tongchang County.
-This location offered excellent protection from United Nations (UN) air attacks and was far from the front lines of the war.
-However, the safety was an illusion, as the US Air Force completely controlled the airspace.
+Peng had Mao assigned to himself as his secretary and Russian translator, under the pseudonym "Secretary Liu" at the PVA headquarters, located in caves near an old gold mining settlement in Tongchang County.
+This location was far from the front lines of the war.
+However, the United States completely controlled the airspace.

 On the evening of 24 November, two UN aircraft, P-61s on a photo reconnaissance mission, were seen overhead.
-According to multiple Chinese eyewitnesses, sometime between 10:00 am and noon on 25 November, four Douglas B-26 Invaders dropped napalm bombs in the area.
-One of the bombs destroyed a makeshift building near the caves, killing Mao and another officer, Gao Ruixin.
-Several conflicting reasons have been given as to why Mao was in the building, including suggestions that he was cooking food during daylight, in violation of Chinese Army regulations, fetching documents, or sleeping late due to night duties, which had led to him missing breakfast.
-Another reason given was that due to the high amount of communications, being the PVA headquarters, the Americans were able to combine aerial reconnaissance with the direction of radio waves, to identify its location.
+According to multiple Chinese eyewitnesses, sometime between 10:00 am and noon on 25 November, four Douglas B-26 Invaders dropped napalm bombs in the area.One of the bombs destroyed a makeshift building near the caves, killing Mao and another volunteer, Gao Ruixin.